aurule/roll-it/docs/systems/nwod.md

 *Very* rarely, you can have the rote benefit to a roll.
 Set it with the `rote` option.
 When active, you get to re-roll every die in your **initial** dice pool that does not roll a success.

-When you have a no dice (a `pool` of zero), you need to use a very different set of rules.
-This "chance" die only succeeds on a natural 10, which you *can* re-roll, and causes a Dramatic Failure on a natural 1.
+When you have no dice (a `pool` of zero), you instead roll a single special "chance" die.
+Roll It handles this just fine.

+?> A chance die uses a very different set of rules than normal.
+It only succeeds on a natural 10 (which you *can* re-roll) and it causes a Dramatic Failure on a natural 1.
 Where it gets really weird is how it behaves with the rote benefit.
-This is explained (unclearly, imo) on page 135 of the New World of Darkness 1e core rulebook, but I'll summarize it here.
-When you have a chance die on a rote roll, you can re-roll it if the initial die rolls a 2 or higher.
-If it shows a 1 on that initial roll, you get a Dramatic Failure and *cannot* re-roll.
-On a natural 10, you re-roll *twice:* once for the rote benefit and once for the natural 10.
+This is explained (unclearly, imo) on page 135 of the *New World of Darkness 1e* core rulebook, but I'll summarize it here.
+When you have a chance die on a rote roll, you can re-roll a failed result of 2-9.
+If that result is a 1, you get a Dramatic Failure and *cannot* re-roll.
+On a natural 10, you re-roll *twice:* once for the rote benefit, and once for the natural 10.
+Roll It takes care of this logic for you.

 <!-- panels:start -->
 <!-- panels:title -->